AliMagdy100/Paint-Brush/README.md

 filled with the pre-selected color.
 If not check, it lets the shapes to be drawn as outlines only.

 8. Undo Button: It lets the user undo the previous action(s)

+# To Run
+Download PaintBrush.java and PaintBrush.html
+Compile using javac PaintBrush.java
+Run using appletviewer PaintBrush.html